The-Devoyage/deeb/README.md

 Prounced `D-B`, Deeb is an Acid Compliant JSON based database for small websites and fast prototyping.

-Inspired by simplicity of Mongo and light weight of SqLite, Deeb is a tool that turns a set of JSON files into a database.
+Inspired by flexibility of Mongo and light weight of SqLite, Deeb is a tool that turns a set of JSON files into a database.

 While performing migrations will be possible, Deeb's JSON database